 What Did These Biography Books Do To Qualify For This List

-Any time you are ranking the best of something the results are usually somewhat subjective but we have did our best to come up with a list the seekers of the best biography books will truly like.
+Any time you are ranking the best of something the results are usually somewhat subjective but we have done our best to come up with a list the seekers of the best biography books will truly like.
 To come up with this list we took into account:

 - quantity and quality of user reviews